 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the District's basic financial statements.
-The accompanying supplemental information, such as the budgetary comparison information and combining and individual fund financial statements, schedule of assessed valuations, tax rates, extensions and collections, and schedule of debt service requirements and other information, such as management's discussion and analysis, the schedule of employer contributions, schedule of changes in net pension liabilities and related ratios and schedule of the employer's proportionate share of the net pension liability and the collective total OPEB liability are presented for purposes of additional analysis and are not a required part of the basic financial statements.
+The accompanying other information, as listed in the table of contents, is presented for purposes of additional analysis and are not a required part of the basic financial statements based on the modified cash basis of accounting as described in Note 1.

-The accompanying supplementary information is as listed in the table of contents the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
+The accompanying supplementary information as listed in the table of contents is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
 Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the accompanying supplementary information is fairly stated, in all material respects, in relation to the basic financial statements as a whole on the basis of accounting described in Note 1.

-The other information as listed on the table of contents has not been subjected to the auditing procedures applied in the audit of the basic financial statements, and, accordingly, we do not express an opinion or provide any assurance on it.
+The other information as listed in the table of contents has not been subjected to the auditing procedures applied in the audit of the basic financial statements, and, accordingly, we do not express an opinion or provide any assurance of it.